juvalen/mb-checker/README.md

 ```

 ## Input file
-File has to be exported from Chrome using _Export History/Bookmarks_ plugin to a file with JSON extension and name `chrome_bookmarks.json`
+Copy original chrome bookmark file, which may be found in Ubuntu in _~/.config/BraveSoftware/Brave-Browser/Default/Bookmarks_.

 ## Output files
 Script crawls the bookmark file and uses **requests.head** to access the site.
 It is set a 10" timeout.
 It retrieves the http return code.

 After processing there will be these files in the _data_ subdirectory:

-* valid bookmarks files in `OK.json`
+* valid entry list in `OK.url`

 * rejected entries due to a 404 http error in `404.url`.

+* rejected entries due to a 5xx http error in `500.url`.

 * those subject to some sundry network errors in `error.url`.

-`OK.json` has to be converted to html before importing it back.
-For that https://github.com/andreax79/json2html-bookmarks.git can be used.

-File can be imported back to browser.
+* Valid bookmarks in `Filtered.json`, which can overwrite original `Bookmarks`.

 ## Sample screen dump